 Complete the given below directions without any deviations to get full battery notification in Windows 10.

 Step 1: Download the FullBattery.zip file from here.
 Extract the zip file (right-click, click Extract all, select a location, and then click Extract) content to desktop to get FullBattery.vbs file.
 The credit for the script file goes to John Howard.
-We have only changed the script to get notification when the battery level reaches 99% instead of the default 95%.
+We have only changed the script to get a notification when the battery level reaches 99% instead of the default 95%.
 If you’re wondering why 99% instead of 100%, for some reason the script doesn’t show the percentage when the battery level reaches.

 NOTE: You may edit the script to get notification for battery level anything between zero and hundred.
 To edit, right-click on the script, click Open with, click Notepad, change the 100% value to a number between zero and hundred.
 Don’t forget to save the changes!

 Step 2: To enable full battery notification, simply double-click on FullBattery.vbs file once.
 Note that you will not see any notification or any window upon running the VBS script.
-Also, make sure you don’t launch the script multiple times as multiple instances of the script means multiple notifications!
+Also, make sure you don’t launch the script multiple times as multiple instances of the script mean multiple notifications!

 You need to manually launch the FullBattery.vbs file each time you restart your PC.
-If you want to avoid that, you need make the script run at startup (see how to start programs/apps/scripts at startup) by adding a shortcut of the script to the Startup folder.
+If you want to avoid that, you need to make the script run at startup (see how to start programs/apps/scripts at startup) by adding a shortcut of the script to the Startup folder.
 To automatically load the script with Windows 10, follow directions in next three steps.

 Step 3: Create a shortcut of the script by right-clicking on FullBattery.vbs file and then clicking Create shortcut option.